 From the Omnibus:

-The Complaint Review Board (henceforth referred to as the CRB) is a group of five primary members and three alternate members tasked with receiving complaints of potential violations of Realms rules (including the Code of Conduct and the Rules for Event Holders) and investigating their validity.
+The Complaint Review Board (henceforth referred to as the CRB) is a group of five primary members and three alternate members tasked with receiving Complaints of potential violations of Realms rules (including the Code of Conduct and the Rules for Event Holders) and investigating their validity.
 Following the investigation, they will present the matter to the Event Holders of the Realms.

 The contents of this page describe the policies and procedures for the Complaint Review Board.

-Submitting and Receiving Complaints
+Submitting and Receiving Cases

 - The name of the Complainant.